 Orgasms are great, but aren’t the goal of sex.
-Sometimes, when we focus too hard on having an orgasm it creates too much pressure and can make sex more difficult.
+Sometimes, when we focus too hard on having an orgasm it creates a lot of pressure and can make sex more difficult.
 Sex can be pleasurable and satisfying, and still ‘counts’ as sex, even if no-one orgasms.

-Movies and porn often make out sex to be all neat and clean but that’s not really true.
+Movies and porn often make it seem like sex will always be neat and clean…but that’s not really true.